swiss-ai/mmore/README.md

    Organizes extracted data into a **hybrid retrieval-ready Vector Store DB**, combining dense and sparse indexing through [Milvus](https://milvus.io/).
 Your vector DB can also be remotely hosted and only need to provide a standard API.

 4. [**:robot: RAG**](./docs/rag.md)
-   Use the indexed documents inside a **Retrieval-Augmented Generation (RAG) system**  that provides a [LlamaIndex](https://www.llamaindex.ai/) interface.
+   Use the indexed documents inside a **Retrieval-Augmented Generation (RAG) system**  that provides a [LangChain](https://www.langchain.com/) interface.
 Plug in any LLM with a compatible interface or add new ones through an easy-to-use interface.
-   *Supports API hosting or local inference and evaluation.*
+   *Supports API hosting or local inference.*

 5. **:tada: Evaluation**
    *Coming soon*